Elastic turbulence in highly entangled polymers and wormlike micelles

 \paragraph{Elastic Turbulence ---}

 So far, we have shown by means of linear stability analysis that a state of initially homogeneous $\pcf$ suffers a 2D constitutive instability in the large regimes of parameter space shown by the blue unhatched regions in Figs.~\ref{linear_stability1}c,d.
-We now perform direct nonlinear simulations to evolve this 2D instability to finite amplitude in a domain of length $L_x=2\pi$, using the spectral codebase Dedalus \cite{Burns2020}.
-In both the JS and RP models, this will reveal chaotic dynamics that we identify as ET.
-(For justification of our classification of any state as chaotic or quasi-periodic, see Fig.~\ref{spectra}).
-For comparison, we shall also perform 1D nonlinear simulations with spatial variations only in $y$.
+We now perform direct nonlinear simulations to evolve this 2D instability to finite amplitude in a domain of length $L_x=2\pi$, using the {implementation described in the Supplementary Material \cite{supp}}.
+In both the JS and RP models, this {reveals} chaotic dynamics that we identify as ET.
+(For justification of our classification of any state as chaotic or quasi-periodic, see \cite{supp}).
+For comparison, we also perform 1D nonlinear simulations with spatial variations only in $y$.

-In both 1D and 2D, we simulate a ramp-down protocol that starts at a high Weissenberg number $W=20.0$, and progressively steps $W$ downwards, waiting at each $W$ for times $t_w=200$ ($t_w=500$ for $W<5.0$) to ensure that the space-averaged total shear stress $T_{xy}=\Sigma_{xy}+\eta\dot\gamma$ attains a statistically steady state, as evidenced in Fig.~\ref{spectra}.
+In both 1D and 2D, we simulate a ramp-down protocol that starts at a high Weissenberg number $W=20.0$, and progressively steps $W$ downwards, waiting at each $W$ for times $t_w=200$ ($t_w=500$ for $W<5.0$) to ensure that the space-averaged total shear stress $T_{xy}=\Sigma_{xy}+\mu\dot\gamma$ attains a statistically steady state, as evidenced in Fig. S2 of \cite{supp}.
 Convergence checks at $W=20.0$ in both models confirmed that numbers of Fourier-Chebyshev modes $(N_x, N_y)=(400,400)$ and $(600,600)$ give results with less than 0.5\% difference in the time- and space-averaged $\bar{T}_{xy}$.
 For the JS (resp.
 RP) model we used the latter (resp. former) spatial resolution with timestep $dt=10^{-4}$ (resp. $5\times 10^{-5}$), checking for convergence by halving the timestep.

 The flow curve $\bar{T}_{xy}(W)$ obtained in 2D simulations of the JS model is shown by the blue line in Fig.~\ref{flow_curve}a, with the underlying homogeneous constitutive curve shown by the black dashed line for comparison.
 Representative snapshots of the states, characterised by the trace of the polymer stress, are shown in (b) for the values of $W$ indicated (i)-(vi) in (a).
 We identify ET with two qualitatively different types of state: type A for $W>4.2$ and type B for $W<4.2$.